HfMT-ZM4/Quintet.net/Tutorial.md

 <!--- [links to Mapper and Events] --->

 ## Instruments
-This folder contains the instrument files created by the Quintet.net Sampler.
-Instruments are part of bank files and list any number of samples in the following format:
+This folder contains the instrument files for the Quintet.net Sampler.
+Instruments are part of bank files and refer to any number of samples in the following format:

 Index, sample_name root_key key_zone_floor velocity_zone_floor envelope loop starting_point direction;

 Example: 1, Clarinet_E4.gr.mp3 76.099998 60 0 "envelope 2 0.0000 1.0000 2000.0000 1.0000 2000.0000 0.0000 2000.0000" "noloop 0.0000 0.0000" 0. fw;

 ## Local
 The Local folder should contain resources that you don't wish to share with other participants via Github.
-Create a .gitignore file with the line Local/* and put this file top level in your project folder.
+Create a .gitignore file with the line Local/* and put this file at top-level in your project folder.
 See also: https://git-scm.com/docs/gitignore and the section below on sharing resources.

 ## Maps
 This folder contains the Mapper files instructing the Quintet.net Mapper (part of the Client and Viewer components) how to map an input stream to an output stream.
 The Mapper possesses a number of methods which are detailed in the section on Using the Mapper.

 ## Processes
-The Processes folder holds Max patches which operates on events rather than sound or controller data.
+The Processes folder holds Max patches which operates on events rather than audio signals or controller data.
 There are currently three pre-defined processes (DJster, harmonizer and transformation).
 Processes are listed in the process menu on the Cient's left-hand side.
 Any number of presets can be created for each process and selected from the menu right next to it.
-We are now going to create a process that creates a mirror image of the incoming stream of events.
-The symmetry axis will be set by predefined presets.

 ## Resources
 Put all supporting Max patches which don't fall in any other category in here.